 Facts About Our Work in Guatemala

 In 1986, Food For The Poor (FFTP) began working in Guatemala.
-The charity later began providing destitute families in the Central American country secure homes with sanitation, clean water and self-sustaining projects as a source of income and nutrition.
+The charity later began providing secure homes with sanitation, clean water and self-sustaining projects as a source of income and nutrition for destitute families in the Central American country.
 FFTP works with in-country partners Caritas Arquidiocesana and the Order of Malta.
-There are 78 active projects in Guatemala including seven feeding programs, one recovery center, 18 community development programs, nine animal husbandry projects, 12 housing projects, three water, four medical, two agricultural, seven educational and one Angels Of Hope children’s home project.
-There also are two hospice and two scholarship programs.
+There are 40 active projects in Guatemala including four feeding programs, one recovery center, one sustainable community development project, four animal husbandry projects, four housing projects, and two educational projects.

 In March 2020, FFTP responded quickly when COVID-19, a respiratory disease caused by the coronavirus, became a pandemic.
 The Guatemalan government issued a call for the mandatory use of face masks in public.
 FFTP established a project to provide necessary tools to training centers for women to earn an income as they produced more than 16,720 face masks.

 - By the end of December 2020, there were more than 138,000 recorded coronavirus cases, according to worldometers.info.

 - More than 1 million people needed emergency food aid, an increase of 570,000 from the beginning of the year, a result of lost work related to the pandemic.